Embracing/3DPoseViewer/README.md

 ## Citation

----

-This visualizer is developed under project [Active3DPose](https://sites.google.com/view/active3dpose/home).
-If you find it helpful, please consider citing:
+If you find this viewer helpful, please cite:

 ```bibtex
 @inproceedings{ciproactive,